deficollective/defiscan/src/content/protocols/venus-protocol.md

 3. *Timelock Queuing*: The passed proposal is sent to the respective timelock contract.
 4. *Execution*: Anyone can execute the set of transactions after the respective `timelock delay` has passed.

 In the following diagram, the governance structure is outlined while abstracting the specific permissioned contract.
-Specific functions, as outlined in the Permissions section, will query the `accessControlManager` to authorize transactions.
+Specific functions will query the `accessControlManager` to authorize transactions.

 ![Venus Governance](./diagrams/venus_governance.png)

+### Key Permissions in Governance

+**Timelock Permissions:**
+- Normal Timelock (48-hour delay): Controls all critical upgrades and parameter changes
+- Fast Track Timelock (1-hour delay): Limited to operational parameters like VAI rates and reward speeds
+- Critical Timelock (1-hour delay, currently unused): Intended for emergency proposals

+**AccessControlManager:**
+- Grants specific permissions to timelocks and multisigs
+- Can be updated only by `admin` (Normal Timelock)

 ## Security Council